West Coast District Municipality Bursary South Africa 2023 – 2024

 - Risk Management

-Bursaries will be awarded to 3 students, to the maximum value of R50 000 each (excluding accommodation).
+Bursaries will be awarded to the maximum value of R50 000 each (excluding accommodation and other expenses).

-The bursary will provide cover for the full 3 years of the qualification, on the condition that the bursary recipients abide by the rules and conditions of the bursary contract.
+The bursary will provide cover for the full duration of the qualification, on the condition that the bursary recipients abide by the rules and conditions of the bursary contract.

-Candidates who have been provisionally awarded bursaries will be contacted by no later than 10 June 2022.
+Candidates who have been provisionally awarded bursaries will be contacted no later than 31 October 2023.
 If you do not receive any feedback within 30 days of the closing date, please regard your application as unsuccessful.

 ELIGIBILITY REQUIREMENTS FOR THE WEST COAST DISTRICT MUNICIPALITY BURSARY